Bindlestiff Southwest Tours info and FAQ’s:

-ATM; s are readily available through the USA and your tour leader will point you in the right direction whilst on the tour.
+ATM’s are readily available through the USA and your tour leader will point you in the right direction whilst on the tour.
 Travelers cheques are also widely accepted form of payment in the states.
-Credit cards are not accepted for many optional activities, en-route hotels and food kitty.
+Credit cards are not accepted for optional activities (except the helicopter flights in the Grand Canyon), en-route hotels and food kitty.

 I heard that tipping is the custom in the USA-how much should I tip?

 It is an American custom to tip guides, waiters, bar staff, taxi driver s etc. and it is expected.